We’re looking for new volunteers at our Hertford, Ware, Bishops Stortford, Hoddesdon and Cheshunt schemes!

 - CHIPS welcome people who are looking for somewhere to complete their ‘service’ section of the Duke of Edinburgh award.

-- CHIPS requires a minimum of 6 months regular volunteering, as we invest time in training and staffing for our new volunteers.
+- CHIPS requires a minimum of 6 months regular volunteering as a commitment, as we invest training and staff time for our new volunteers.

 Process to become a Fundraising Volunteer at CHIPS